 Similarities between us and gorillas should not be surprising bearing in mind that we share about 98% of our DNA with them.
 Their genetic composition is identical to ours with the nuclear DNA being the only exception.

 Gorillas can contract sinusitis, influenza, pneumonia and other human diseases.
 At the Volcanoes National Park, the interaction between tourists and gorillas is limited in order to protect the latter from human diseases.
+Social distance between tourists and gorillas was observed even before the outbreak of Covid- 19.
 We share diseases too.